rpep/fmmgen/README.md

 [1] Visscher, P. B., & Apalkov, D. M. (2010).
 Simple recursive implementation of fast multipole method.
 Journal of Magnetism and Magnetic Materials, 322(2), 275–281. https://doi.org/10.1016/j.jmmm.2009.09.033

 [2] Coles, J. P., & Masella, M. (2015).
 The fast multipole method and point dipole moment polarizable force fields.
 The Journal of Chemical Physics, 142(2), 24109. https://doi.org/10.1063/1.4904922

+[3] Beatson, R. and Greengard, L. (1997) A short course on fast multipole methods.
+In "Wavelets, Multilevel Methods and Elliptic PDEs", Oxford University Press, ISBN 0 19 850190 0

+In addition, I would also point anyone interested in the Fast Multipole Method to the [video tutorial series](https://www.youtube.com/playlist?list=PLpa6_YduENMF080NikNninGG-7e1hK1eQ) of Dr. Rio Yokota of the Tokyo Institute of Technology for an overview and short course developing the 2-D method in a step-by-step way.

 I would also like to thank J. P. Coles for useful discussions regarding the method and implementation.